M I C H A E L D U K A K I S

 ELIGIBILITY FOR THE AWARD

-2. Applicants must have at least a 3.0 grade point average and completed at least one full-time semester at UMass Dartmouth prior to the application deadline.
+2. Applicants must have at least a 3.0 grade point average and have completed at least one full-time semester at UMass Dartmouth prior to the application deadline.
 Applicants may apply at any point in their academic career, but preference will be given to applicants who are further along.

 3. Applicants must demonstrate a current interest in public service and the possibility of a career in this area.